Your baby’s sleep – Setting up a Good Sleep Routine

 - Check and/or change his nappy before you put him to bed.
 You will be certain he is not wet or dirty.
 It is a good idea to get into the habit and not to be afraid of putting your baby down to bed awake.
 If he can achieve sleep on his own from an alert but relaxed state he will sleep better as a result.

-- Hold your baby upright over your shoulder for a few minutes.
+- Some babies love to be wrapped securely.
+Swaddling them in a light cotton or muslin wrap can help some babies settle, but it is important that swaddling be done correctly to make it a safe practice.
+If you choose to swaddle your baby what is paramount is that the baby is sleeping face-up (on the back) and with a clear face that will stay clear throughout the sleep.
+Make sure you take a look at the Safe Swaddling guidelines for sleeping babies developed by Change for our Children if swaddling is something you choose to do.
+The Change for Children website also includes a demonstration on how to swaddle safely.
+Hold your baby upright over your shoulder for a few minutes.
 This position will help him to relax and to bring up any wind he may have and at the same time you will give him the reassurance he needs to help settle him down.
 He will be in a calm state when you put him down.

 - Tuck him into bed firmly.
 Newborns like to feel secure and the less they wiggle around the sooner they will be able to settle.
-Put him down wrapped and then also place a sheet tightly over the top of him tucked into each side of the mattress.
+If you choose to swaddle you baby, put him down wrapped and then also place a sheet tightly over the top of him tucked into each side of the mattress.
 Make sure there is plenty of room between the top of the sheet and your baby’s face so you don’t restrict air flow.

 - Play some music in your baby’s room.
 Either a CD or the radio.
 Make sure the sound is playing for the whole time your baby is in bed.
 Music or noise helps your baby to settle.
 This constant noise within the bedroom helps your baby to switch off from other stimuli and also eliminates him feeling alone and vulnerable.